sacagroup/sacagroup.github.io/README.md

 Then you can navigate your browser to 127.0.0.1:4000 to see the site.

+### Adding news

+To add news to the site you'll want to edit /\_data/news.yml

+By default the nine most recent news posts will be shown on the home page.
+To change this limit, edit /\_includes/news.html and change ```limit:9``` to ```limit:n``` where n is the number of news articles which you want to article.
+You'll need a few fields for each news piece you want to feature, a date, the headline, and the description (named decr).

 ### Adding/changing text content

 To modify the text in (most) pages, you'll need to modify the respective markdown file in /\_pages/.
 In this example, I've removed IoT research (we shouldn't actually do this), decided it might be nicer to have larger subtitles, and then added a link to the Wikipdia article for supercomputers.